 Before you choose a target image for your target tracking effect, it’s a good idea to check these best practices.
 Not all images make good targets.
 Choosing a bad target image could mean your effect doesn’t respond to it.
+You also need to move your device correctly to trigger tracking.

 This guide will help you: